The role of the galaxy stellar mass function in determining the cosmological distribution of astrophysical transients with applications to fast radio bursts and merging binary black holes: Inferring host galaxy properties of binary black hole gravitational wave events

-We find that the observed BBH merger rate can still be explained by a 50:50 mixture of host galaxies weighted by their stellar mass and star formation rate respectively.
-For this case, we have assumed that the observed BBH mergers are hosted in similar galaxies as FRBs.
-We acknowledge that there is no strong physical evidence for such a claim.
-The point is just to give an illustrative example.
-In other words, such an analysis opens up a possibility to infer the host galaxy properties of BBH mergers from GW data alone.
 We do a projection on possibility of distinguishing the two cases that we have discussed above.
 We sample the redshifts of a given number of objects with a probability distribution which is proportional to the right hand side of Eq. \ref{eq:BBH_rate_today}.
 We generate many realizations and plot their CDF as a function of redshift in Fig. \ref{fig:GW_projection}.
 We consider two cases where we have a catalogue of BBH mergers until redshift 1.4 and 4.
 We find that with about a few thousands of BBH mergers, we may be in a position to distinguish the two cases.